The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

 # Mirage UI for Home Assistant (English)

-Mirage UI is a sleek, modern, and highly configurable user interface for Home Assistant.
-It's a complete UI system featuring multiple distinct card styles (like `Glass`, `Solid`, `Paper`, and `Floating`) to provide an intuitive and personalized experience for controlling your smart home.

-This package is a single, unified **integration** that provides:
-- A dynamic **Mirage Theme** (in dark and light modes).
-- A versatile **Mirage Card** for displaying your entities.
-- A user-friendly **Configuration UI** within Home Assistant to customize the global appearance.
+**Ever dreamed of a smart home dashboard that's not just smart, but absolutely stunning?**

+The path to a perfect UI in Home Assistant can be complex, often requiring you to juggle separate themes, cards, and configurations to get everything just right.

+**This is where Mirage UI comes in.**

+Mirage UI isn't just another theme; it's a **complete, unified design system** that brings beauty and simplicity together.
+It’s built from the ground up to give you full control over your dashboard's appearance, without needing a deep dive into YAML.
+Transform your dashboard from a mere control center into a personal masterpiece.

 ---

 ## Features

+- **Live Settings Panel**: Configure your entire theme using an interactive panel with a **live preview**—directly within your Home Assistant settings.
+No more guesswork, no more YAML-wrangling.
+- **Automatic Day & Night Mode**: Configure separate designs for light and dark environments.
+Mirage UI switches automatically based on Home Assistant's sun state.
+- **Multi-Language Support**: The user interface is available in English, German, French, Dutch, Spanish, Italian, Polish, and Portuguese.
 - **Two Styling Modes**:
     1.  **Global Theming**: Set it once, apply it everywhere.
 Perfect for a consistent design.
     2.  **Per-Card Styling**: Override the global theme for individual cards to highlight specific devices or sections.
 - **Multiple Card Styles**: Choose between styles like `Glass`, `Solid`, `Paper`, and `Floating`.
-- **Deep Customization**: Adjust colors, borders, radius, blur, and more via a live-preview UI panel.
-- **Dynamic Text Colors**: Text and icons on interactive elements automatically adapt to remain readable against any chosen accent color.
-- **Smarter Visual Editor**: The editor now displays global values as placeholders, so you know exactly which settings you're overriding for an individual card.
+- **Background Image Upload**: Easily upload different background images for your day and night modes.
 - **Preset System**: Save, load, and share your designs with ease.
 - **Import & Export**: Back up your settings or share them with the community.
-- **Custom Backgrounds**: Upload different background images for your light and dark themes.
+- **Smarter Visual Editor**: The card editor now displays global values as placeholders, so you know exactly which settings you're overriding.
 - **Toggleable Animations**: Disable all UI animations with a single switch.
 - **Custom Service**: Change your theme dynamically via automations using the `mirage.apply_preset` service.
-- **Diagnostics Tool**: Download a report of your current theme settings with one click to easily get help with any issues.
+- **Diagnostics Tool**: Download a report of your current theme settings with one click.

 ---